Fetterman absence raises stakes for Dems in key Senate race

 Democratic hopes to maintain — or even expand — their fragile Senate majority hinge on the party’s ability to capture the seat being vacated by the retiring Republican Sen. Pat Toomey.
 And with barely two months until voters can begin casting mail-in ballots, Fetterman is absent from traditional retail campaigning.

-But in an otherwise anxiety-provoking election year for Democrats, party officials in Pennsylvania say they’re no longer worried about Fetterman’s campaign and that they are being told repeatedly that he’ll be fine.
+But in an otherwise anxiety-provoking election year for Democrats, party officials and activists in Pennsylvania say they’re no longer worried about Fetterman’s campaign and that they are being told repeatedly that he’ll be fine.

 “The campaign told me they figured mid-July he’d start getting out,” said Joe Foster, who recently retired as party chair in heavily populated Montgomery County.